 What is the historical context of "Poppy Field near Vétheuil"?

-What artistic techniques did Monet employ in this painting?
+What techniques did Monet use in this painting?

-Monet utilized loose brushwork and a vibrant color palette to convey the movement of the poppies in the breeze.
-His technique of applying paint in dabs and strokes allows for a dynamic interplay of light and shadow, characteristic of Impressionism.
+Monet employed loose brushwork and a vibrant color palette to convey the movement of the poppies in the wind and the shimmering light of the sun.
+His technique of layering colors and using short strokes is characteristic of his Impressionist style.

 What is the significance of the poppies in the painting?